richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/wireless_cyberspace.md

 The decker does not need to gain any sort of access before issuing hacking commands; common tasks such as opening a maglock or looping a camera feed is a single action and a single (Hacking) roll.

-### Hacking PANs
+### Hacking commlinks and PANs

-Civilian PANs have ratings and Firewall as follows (Firewall is 1 + dice type / 2):
+Civilian commlinks have ratings and Firewall as follows (Firewall is 1 + dice type / 2):

 * Low-end consumer: d4 / 3
 * High-end consumer: d6 / 4
 * Elite consumer: d8 / 5

-To manipulate devices attached to a PAN, first the decker must hack into the PAN itself.
+To manipulate devices attached to a PAN, first the decker must hack into the commlink that is running the PAN.
 Once there, the decker can manipulate devices on the PAN (eg snoop on phone calls, read files stored on the commlink, or trace the device's precise physical location).
 Each of those is an action and a further Hacking roll against the PAN's Firewall (note: not the device's Firewall), same as Sprawlrunners RAW.

 **Any** failed hacking roll against a PAN immediately makes the owner aware of the intrusion attempt; they will typically react by rebooting or shutting down their devices, unless they are distracted or have some reason to think they are not under attack.

-## Hacking Secure PANs
+## Hacking cyberdecks and secure-PANs

-Secure PANs, guarded over by a watchful decker, cannot be hacked via stealth.
-Any would-be attacker has to engage them in active [cybercombat]({{< relref "cybercombat.md" >}}) .
+Secure-PANs, guarded over by a watchful decker, cannot be hacked via stealth.
+Any would-be attacker has to engage them in active [cybercombat]({{< relref "cybercombat.md" >}}).
 Cybercombat does not contribute to the local mesh alarm score.

 ## Hacking Hosts and WANs